 - Frost protection program I (restricted frost protection): frost protection measures are taken only when all heating circuits in the system are in stand-by mode.
-The circulation pumps are switched on automatically and their flow temperature set points are adjusted to 10 °C. The circulation pump in the DHW circuit is only switched on automatically when the stand-by mode has been selected at the rotary switch in all heating circuits.
+The circulation pumps are automatically switched on and their flow temperature set points are adjusted to 10 °C. The circulation pump in the DHW circuit is automatically switched on only when the stand-by mode has been adjusted at the rotary switch in all heating circuits.
 Nevertheless, the storage tank is always recharged to 10 °C if the storage tank temperature falls below 5 °C. - Frost protection program II: the heating circuit circulation pumps are always switched on automatically.
 The flow temperature set points of all heating circuits currently in stand-by mode are set to +10 °C. In the DHW circuit, the circulation pump is always activated.
 If the storage tank temperature falls below +5 °C, the storage tank is recharged to +10 °C.